telerik/kendo-ui-core/docs/controls/charts/data-binding.md

     </script>
 ```

-### Binding to an Array of Objects
+### Bind to Arrays of Objects

-A more flexible, but still very performant, alternative is to provide the series
-with an array of objects.
-You need to configure fields for each series, as these
-can't be inferred as is the case with simple arrays.
+A more flexible and still very performant alternative is to provide the series with an array of objects.
+Configure the fields for each series, because they cannot be inferred as in the case with the simple arrays.

-The major benefit with this approach is that we can associate metadata with the
-series points.
-It's also possible to combine the data for many series in a single object.
+The major benefit of this approach is that you are able to associate metadata with the series points.
+It is also possible to combine the data for many series in a single object.

 #### Categorical Series

-In addition to binding to arrays, you can also supply objects and specify fields to bind the series to.
+In addition to binding to arrays, you are also able to supply objects and specify fields to bind the series to.
 This allows you to access additional fields, for example in tooltips.

 ###### Example